-- Precedence was given to generation proposals contained in the 2004 GSR or well developed proposals that have been announce since publication of the 2004 GSR. - Precedence was given to generation proposals that are well developed and are currently making progress with access studies and applications. - Precedence was given to generation proposals that are of a size that will provide a substantial portion of the new capacity required to meet the reserve margin each year. - Generation proposals not included were either relatively underdeveloped proposals, proposals that were relatively small in size and insignificant to overall generation planning, or proposals with a history of deferral.
+- Precedence was given to generation proposals contained in the 2005 SOO or well developed proposals that have been made since publication of the 2005 SOO, or which are currently making progress with access studies and applications; - Precedence was given to generation proposals that are of a size that will provide a substantial portion of the new capacity required to meet the reserve margin each year; and - Generation proposals not included were either relatively underdeveloped proposals, proposals that were relatively small in size and insignificant to overall generation planning, or proposals with a history of deferral.

-Based upon this assessment, Western Power's network business considers the following projects constitute a reasonable generation development scenario for the forthcoming access arrangement period.
+Based upon this assessment, Western Power considers the following projects constitute a reasonable generation development scenario for the forthcoming access arrangement period.